Senate Republicans Reportedly Want Donald Trump To Change Impeachment Strategy And Admit Quid Pro Quo

 President Donald Trump has described his phone call with Ukrainian President Volodymyr Zelensky as “perfect,” insisting that he has done nothing wrong in his dealings with the Ukrainian government.

-According to a new report from The Washington Post, a “growing number” of Republicans in the United States Senate wants Trump to change his strategy, and admit to having a quid pro quo agreement with the eastern European country’s government.
+According to a new report from The Washington Post, a “growing number” of Republicans in the Senate wants Trump to change his strategy, and admit to having a quid pro quo agreement with the eastern European country’s government.

 During a private lunch earlier this week, a number of lawmakers reportedly agreed that denial is not a good long-term strategy to fight against impeachment.
 Instead of denying a quid pro quo, Trump should admit to it, but he should insist that his conduct does not rise to the level of an impeachable offense, Senate Republicans allegedly believe.

-Among those who believe Trump needs to change strategy is Senator Ted Cruz of Texas, who argued during the dinner that Trump should claim that a quid pro quo is not actually illegal unless there is “corrupt intent,” according to individuals familiar with the matter.
+Among those who believe Trump needs to change strategy is Sen. Ted Cruz of Texas, who argued during the dinner that Trump should claim that a quid pro quo is not actually illegal unless there is “corrupt intent,” according to individuals familiar with the matter.

 Some GOP senators have publicly echoed this sentiment.

-Notably, Senator John Neely Kennedy of Louisiana said in a recent interview that “it all turns on intent, motive.”
+Notably, Sen. John Neely Kennedy of Louisiana said in a recent interview that “it all turns on intent, motive.”

 “Based on the evidence that I see, that I’ve been allowed to see, the president does not have a culpable state of mind,” he said.